 - A ladder program concept.

 There are MANDATORY pre-nursing advising sessions scheduled throughout the year for students who are interested in applying to the nursing program.
 Current session dates can be found at: lcc.edu/advising/seminars/.
 Prior to attending a seminar students are required to thoroughly read the current Nursing Advising Guide which can be found at: lcc.edu/nursing/nursing/

 3. When does the program start?
 When do I apply?
 How many students are admitted?
 How long does the program last?

-The program offers four tracks: traditional 2-yr; non-traditional 3-yr, advance standing to RN, and 2nd degree options.
+The program offers three tracks: traditional 2-yr; advanced standing to RN, and 2nd degree options.
 Regardless of the track the student chooses, the discipline of nursing requires a full time commitment of study.